Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: A Piecewise-Continuous Approximation

-\begin{remark} The condition $P\big( y_j^\star(T) = 0 \big) = 0$ is somewhat difficult to verify; while conditions over which the variable $y_j(t)$ admits a density have been somewhat examined, the case of the supremum process is less explored.
-For the purposes of the paper we consider this, as well as the regularity conditions required by Prop.~\ref{prop:yhatn_puc}, to be fairly mild. \end{remark}
+The additional regularity condition of Corollary $\ref{cor:Fy_convergence}$ is somewhat difficult to verify; for the purposes of the paper we consider this, as well as the regularity conditions required by Prop.~\ref{prop:yhatn_puc}, to be mild.

-Corollary \ref{cor:Fz_convergence} makes clear that the substitution of $\yhat(s)$ for $\y(s)$ is (asymptotically) loss-less for the purposes of computing the risk probability $\Fz[x](T)$.
-It is worth noting that this result does not anywhere assume that the dynamics or observation model are Gaussian or LTV, although practical computation of $b_t$ may still require this assumption.
+Corollary \ref{cor:Fy_convergence} makes clear that the substitution of $\yhat(t)$ for $\y(t)$ is (asymptotically) loss-less for the purposes of computing the risk probability $\Fz[\y](T)$.
+It is worth noting that this result does not anywhere assume that the dynamics or observation model are Gaussian or LTV, although practical computation of distributions $b_k$ may still require this assumption.